heedworks/terraform-ecs/README.md

 To know when to update your EC2 node you can subscribe to AWS ECS AMI updates, like described [here](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS-AMI-SubscribeTopic.html).
 Note: We can not create a sample module for this because terraform does not support email protocol on SNS.

-If you need to perform an update you will need to update the information in the *ecs_instances* and then apply the changes on the cluster.
+If you need to perform an update you will need to update the information in the *ecs-instances* and then apply the changes on the cluster.
 This will only create a new *launch_configuration* but it will not touch the running instances.
 Therefore you need to replace your instances one by one.
 There are three ways to do this:

 Terminating the instances, but this may cause disruption to your application users.
 By terminating an instance a new one will be started with the new *launch_configuration*